Tilsa Tsuchiya: Artistic career

-Imaginary, sexually-charged compositions in a small format gained notoriety with her exposition in the Institution of Contemporary Art in 1968.
+Imaginary, sexually charged compositions in a small format gained notoriety with her exposition in the Institution of Contemporary Art in 1968.
 In 1970, she received the Teknoquimica Award, a recognition that solidified her ascending artistic career.
 A painting in 1974 transformed the vertical, biomorphically carved “hitching-post” sun stone at Machu Picchu, the lost city of the Incas, into a figure rising like a Maya Chac Mool.
 In 1975 she returned to Peru and installed public sculpture in Portugal Street, in the district of Breña.
 Soon after her work took on elements of fantasy and narrative, incorporating aspects of the imagery and of the mythology of the Peruvian indigenous with European influences.
 Tsuchiya represented Peru at the XV Bienal de São Paulo in 1979, and her work was included in the Art of the Fantastic: Latin America 1927–1987 exhibition in Indianapolis.

 Personal life

 In 1948 in Huánuco, Peru, she gave birth to her first child, Orlando Cornejo Tsuchiya.
 In 1963 she married her husband, Charles Mercier, a Frenchman.
 Tsuchiya obtained French citizenship and gave birth to her second child, Gilles Mercier Tsuchiya, the same year.
+She died in 1984 due to cancer.